On higher dimensional arithmetic progressions in Meyer sets: Preliminaries

-We will call $n$ the \textbf{dimension} of the projection and $\vec{N}=(N_1,\dots,N_n)$ the \textbf{vector length} of the progression.

-The \textbf{rank} of the projection is the rank of the $\ZZ$-module generated by the ratios $\{ r_1,\dots,r_n \}$.

-We say that the arithmetic progression is an \textbf{li-arithmetic progression} if the ration $r_1,\ldots,r_n$ are linearly independent over $\ZZ$. \end{definition}

-In the remaining of the paper we will simply refer to a higher dimensional arithmetic progression simply as an "arithmetic progression".
+In the remainder of the paper we will simply refer to a higher dimensional arithmetic progression simply as an "arithmetic progression".

 \begin{remark} The rank of a generalized arithmetic progression is simply the largest cardinality of any $\ZZ$-linearly independent subset of $\{r_1,\dots,r_n\}$.
-It is obvious that the rank of any arithmetic progression is smaller than its dimension, with equality if and only if the arithmetic progression is li-arithmetic progression. \end{remark}
+It is obvious that the rank of any arithmetic progression is at most its dimension, with equality if and only if the arithmetic progression is li-arithmetic progression. \end{remark}

 Next, let us note here that since our goal is to study the existence of arithmetic progressions of arbitrary length, $\vec{N}=(N_1,\ldots, N_n)$, it is sufficient to restrict to the case $N_1=N_2=\ldots=N_n=:N$.
 In this case, we will say that the length of the progression is $N \in \NN$.